fieldbook/api-docs/codelets/slackbot.md

 ```

 This simply looks in the "Projects" sheet for records named "Project
-\<whatever\>", and tells us whether it found anything.
+[whatever]", and tells us whether it found anything.
 Now we're returning a
 promise, which the codelet will automatically handle for us.

-Now if we try `/project-codelet sapphire`, we'll see "Found a project named
+Now if we try `/project sapphire`, we'll see "Found a project named
 sapphire".
-If we try `/project-codelet corndog`, we'll see "No project found
+If we try `/project corndog`, we'll see "No project found
 named corndog".

 ## Outputting more info